“I drank a bit, I smoked a bit, and I bowled leg spin.”Read more…

 Change the Chromecast power source

-The Chromecast may be tiny, but that doesn't mean it doesn't need power to run properly.
-In an ideal world, you could just plug it into your TV's USB but not all television USB ports are created equal.
+The Chromecast may be tiny, but it still needs a steady supply of power to run properly.
+In an ideal world, you could just plug it into your TV's USB port but not all television USB ports are created equal.
 If your TV has a dedicated USB port for powering devices, make sure it's plugged in there.
 Better yet, use the wall socket adaptor that came with the Chromecast.

 Move it, move it

-Casting a tab takes a fair bit of bandwidth and you need to have a solid connection to your Wi-Fi.
+Casting video to Chromecast takes a fair bit of bandwidth, so it's important that the Chromecast has a solid connection to your Wi-Fi network.
 The TV itself can be an impressive signal blocker, so use the HDMI extender cable that came with your Chromecast to adjust the position of the device.

 You can also try it the other way around and shuffle that router so it's a bit closer to the TV to see if that makes a difference.